sverrejoh/rclonefile-cli/README.md

 # rclonefile-cli

-Clone files.
+> The macOS API for creating copy on write clones of files and folders

 ## Description

-The macOS API for creating copy on write clones of files.

-This is a small wrapper around the [clonefile](https://www.manpagez.com/man/2/clonefile/) API on macOS for cloning files.
+This is a small wrapper around the [clonefile(2)](https://www.manpagez.com/man/2/clonefile/) API on macOS for cloning files and folders.

+## Why?

+- Clones files and folders, without taking up disk space
+- Uses [clonefile(2)](https://www.manpagez.com/man/2/clonefile/) introduced in macOS 10.12
+- Takes advantage of the APFS file system
+- All flags available.
+- Fast!

 ## Install